tektoncd/pipeline/docs/enabling-ha.md

 ## Overview

 ---
-This document is aimed at helping maintainers/developers when configuring High Availability(HA) support for the Tekton Pipeline [controller deployment](../../config/controller.yaml).
+This document is aimed at helping Cluster Admins when configuring High Availability(HA) support for the Tekton Pipeline [controller deployment](../../config/controller.yaml).

 HA support allows components to remain operational when a disruption occurs.
 This is achieved by following an active/active model, where all replicas of the Tekton controller can receive workload.
 In this HA approach the reconcile space is distributed across buckets, where each replica owns a subset of those buckets and can process the load if the given replica is the leader of that bucket.